rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  You know, I had the suicidal thoughts.
 *  They were almost coming back as different people.
 *  And the Defense Department poured hundreds of millions of dollars into this, starting
-*  2008, trying to answer the question of what kind of blast is dangerous and why.
+*  probably around 2008, trying to answer the question of what kind of blast is dangerous
+*  and why.
 *  And they started getting answers, but it was still really murky.
 *  And so in 2012, they set up a brain bank to essentially collect brains from anyone and
-*  everyone they could get who was in uniform.
-*  Because this injury couldn't be seen through an MRI, through a PET scan, through the normal
+*  everyone they could get who was in uniform, because this injury couldn't be seen through
-*  things that we think of for imaging the brain.
+*  an MRI, through a PET scan, through the normal things that we think of for imaging the brain.
 *  It was too subtle, but you could slice it up and see it in the brain.
 *  And what they were seeing was this telltale scarring in the white matter.
 *  And at the same time, there were a lot of families that got results back from this brain